What We Know About The Texas Church Shooting

 Updated November 5, at 6:50 p.m., EST

 Authorities identified the shooting suspect as 26-year-old Devin Patrick Kelley, CBS News reported.
-He’s a former member of the U.S. Air Force who was court marshaled in 2014 and dishonorably discharged.
+He’s a former member of the U.S. Air Force who was court marshaled in 2014 and received a bad conduct discharged.
 He used an AR-15 assault rifle in the attack.
 The death toll increased to 26 and 20 were injured.
 The youngest victim was 5 years old.

 Authorities said the suspected gunman died after a short police chase.
 It’s unknown at this point whether he was killed by the police or if he committed suicide.